The Scientific Teaching Course

 The collaboration is generously funded by the William and Flora Hewlett Foundation.

-***Some content from this piece was drawn from the press release from Front Features at the Wisconsin Institute for Scientific Discovery: Tiny Earth to develop AJEDI-focused open-access Scientific Teaching Course for college instructors.
+*Content from this piece was drawn from the press release from Front Features at the Wisconsin Institute for Scientific Discovery: Tiny Earth to develop AJEDI-focused open-access Scientific Teaching Course for college instructors.

 about tiny earth